marco-ht/so_long/README.md

 ├── srcs/        # Source files for game logic, event handling, and graphic management ├── maps/        # .ber map files used for testing the game ├── textures/    # Image files for textures, sprites, etc.
-├── libft/       # (Optional) libft sources and Makefile if used ├── Makefile     # Makefile with required rules: NAME, all, clean, fclean, re (plus bonus if applicable) └── README.md    # This file
+├── Makefile     # Makefile with required rules: NAME, all, clean, fclean, re └── README.md    # This file
 ```